-For full-time status, a student must be enrolled in at least 12 units of credit for the fall/spring terms and 6 units of credit for the winter/summer terms.
+For full-time status, a student must be enrolled in at least 12 units of credit for the fall/spring semesters and 6 units of credit for the winter/summer sessions.
 Students who are enrolled in less than 12 units for fall/spring terms or less than 6 units for winter/summer are considered to be part-time.
 Specialized programs may have a different unit requirement for full-time status because of state mandates.
-The maximum amount of units a student may enroll in is 18 for fall and spring and 9 for winter and summer.
-Students wishing to enroll in more than 18 units must have an established GPA of 3.0 or higher.
-A counselor must approve enrollment into additional units by verifying the GPA before the student can register using WebAdvisor.
+The maximum number of units a student may enroll in is 18 for fall and spring and 9 for winter and summer.
+Students wishing to enroll in more than 18 units must have an established GPA of 3.0 or higher and have obtained counseling approval prior to registering for classes.